Sports Psychology Programs in Illinois

 Illinois State University

-• Master's - Master’s in Psychology of Sport and Physical Activity
+- Master's - Master’s in Psychology of Sport and Physical Activity

 Campus Based - Website

-• 6-hour research core
+- 6-hour research core.

-• 9 hours core sport psychology courses
+- 9 hours in sport psychology courses.

 Related Articles about Sports Psychology